DataDog/hiring-engineers/answers.md

 sudo apt-get install mysql-server
 ```

 To install the Datadog MySQL integration, start at your Events page and navigate to Integrations -> Integrations and click on the MySQL option from the list of integrations.
 Following the instructions, you should have successfully installed the MySQL integration.
-To check if your installation was successful, restart your Agent and then run the status command.
+To check if your installation was successful, restart your Agent and then run the status command:

-Using the Agent's status command:

 ```
 sudo service datadog-agent restart sudo datadog-agent status
 ```

-You should see a response that contains something similar to the following in its body:
+You should see a response very similar to the one I got:

-My results of running the above commands:

 ```
 Running Checks